Amortized Analysis via Coinduction: Relation to Inductive Amortized Analysis

-Amortized analysis is typically framed algebraically, describing the cost incurred after a finite sequence of operations.
-However, we take the perspective that the analysis is more naturally viewed as \emph{coalgebraic}.
-We define a relation $\approx$ on $\mathsf{queue}_E$ relating queues with the same behavior and cost, up to amortization.
-The relation, given in \cref{code:approx-queue}, is a relaxation of the standard bisimulation; the \code{dequeue} component allows cost to be deferred for amortization.
-Eventually, the implementation must ``pay up'' to satisfy the \code{quit} requirement.
+Amortized analysis is typically framed algebraically, describing the cost incurred by a finite sequence of operations.
+In the preceding sections we observed that the analysis is naturally viewed as \emph{coalgebraic}.
+In fact these perspectives are equivalent.
+Define the free monad corresponding to the queue operation signature given in \cref{sec:cofree-comonad-adt}: